-1. Documents provided by Mr C and GMTC
+1. Documents provided by Mr D and GMTC

-The following were provided by Mr C and GMTC:
+The following were provided by Mr D and GMTC:

-- I. A letter undated to GMTC, sent on Wellington Court headed paper, applying to the Orbis SIPP on Mr C's behalf.
+- I. A letter undated to GMTC, sent on Wellington Court headed paper, applying to the Orbis SIPP on Mr D's behalf.
 The letter said it was enclosing an application for the SIPP and an invoice.
-It was date-stamped as being received on 6 March 2015.
 The letter is signed on the behalf of Mr P from Wellington Court.
 The signature is indecipherable. - II.
 The Orbis SIPP "New Application Checklist".
 This was a series of tick boxes of the various documents (such as a SIPP application form and transfer discharge form) that the adviser had to check had been provided for the transfer to proceed.
 Like the covering letter, this was signed on the behalf of Mr P from Wellington Court rather than by Mr P himself.
 The signature is indecipherable but looks to be the same as the one on the covering letter.
 Under the signature, Mr P's name has been printed by hand.
 Mr P's first name was spelt incorrectly at first but was then corrected.
-An incorrect Financial Conduct Authority (FCA) reference number was also provided the number used was actually Wellington Court's Irish company registration number.
-The form was signed on 5 March 2015. - III.
-The first page of the Orbis SIPP application form which includes Mr C's details. - IV.
+An incorrect Financial Conduct Authority (FCA) reference number was also provided - the number used was actually Wellington Court's Irish company registration number.
+The form was signed on 5 June 2015.

+- III.
+The Orbis SIPP application form which includes Mr D's details and is signed by him on 30 May 2015. - IV.
 The Orbis SIPP "Important Risk Notices" document.
 This was a nine-page document that outlined the various risks of the SIPP.
-This is signed by Mr C on 2 March 2015 - V. An "Adviser Remuneration Form".
-This set out the advice fee that Mr C had agreed to pay Wellington Court.
+This is signed by Mr D on 30 May 2015 - V. An "Adviser Remuneration Form".
+This set out the advice fee that Mr D had agreed to pay Wellington Court.
 It said the following: